-What is Arts Administration?
 Training and knowledge for managers, artists, performers and arts enthusiasts who wish to pursue professional activities or careers related to managing, producing or advancing the cultural arts.

 Performance and institutional arts organizations, including museums and art galleries, symphonies and musical groups, theatres, and dance companies; in community or regional centers for the arts; in government, corporate, and foundation agencies that are concerned with the development of the arts.

 The demands of the arts manager has grown more sophisticated (beyond connoisseurship), thereby demanding formalized training.
 The best preparation for a career in arts administration is an academic background enhanced by practical, professional experience.
 However, most arts administrators learned "on the job" and only 20% of working professionals ever completed coursework in arts administration at the undergraduate college level.
 Goucher is among only a handful of schools in the U.S. who offer a packaged program of courses for undergraduates.

-What will I learn?
 All three core courses feature several guest speakers of working arts administrators, which helps to reinforce learning from text and lectures and connects them to working professionals.
 A hallmark of the program is that the learning is often based on real-life samples and from case studies of existing organizations.
 The assignments are real-life applications of work that arts administrators do, such as writing or creating mission statements, fundraising letters, budgets, business plan/grant proposals, and organizational assessment or evaluations.

 Any undergraduate student enrolled at Goucher may take one, two, or all three core courses in Arts Administration (BUS 170, 270, 375); these are done in a sequence.
 However, in order to complete the program as a designated concentration, you must major in an art form.
 The courses in the arts (Art, Dance, Music, or Theatre) provide a solid foundation in an art form.
 Students must complete their artistic major that covers both historical/theoretical and studio work.

 That's fine and is an excellent way to build more comprehensive management and business skills.
 Some students complete their major in an art form, add the concentration and also pursue either a minor or a major in Business Management as well.
 Only those completing a major in the Arts, however, are eligible for the official designation of Concentration in Arts Administration.

-How long will it take?
-There are seven courses total: three core courses, plus four additional courses in Business Management and Economics.
-Most students are able to take two courses relating to the concentration per semester.
+The Introductory class, BUS 170, is offered every Spring; the second course BUS 270, is offered every Fall; and the capstone seminar, BUS 375, is offered every Spring.
+These courses must be done in a sequence.
+There are seven courses total; most students are able to take two courses relating to the concentration per semester.
 It is recommended to take BUS 170 either as a freshman or a sophomore and begin the Economics and Accounting courses no earlier than your sophomore year.
 At minimum, you would need to start by spring of your junior year in order to complete the 3 core courses (170 in spring of junior year; 270 in fall of senior year, and 375 in spring of senior year).

 In order to complete the 21-credit CONCENTRATION: